iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 Build time define OSAL_MULTITHREAD_SUPPORT, either 0 or 1 selects if osal thread functions are used.
 If zero, osal_thread_create, osal_thread_join, osal_thread_set_priority, and os_timeslice() are defined as empty macros and produce no code.
-Sleep functions, os_sleep and os_microsleep, are always available.
+Sleep functions, osal_sleep and os_microsleep, are always available.

 Create and terminate attached thread
 ********************************************